Do we need dynamic semantics?

 A pragmatic account of cross-sentential anaphora on embedded indefinites

 I argue that we can maintain a static semantics and account for cross-sentential anaphora using the tools of dynamic semantics – namely updates to the context involving discourse referents – while relegating the tools of dynamic semantics to the realm of pragmatics.
 In this paper, I look particularlyat the cases of cross-sentential anaphora that involve antecedents that are indefinite descriptions scoped under negation, universal quantifiers, modals, and conditionals.
 I argue that there’s no clear cut account of the data using a dynamic conception of meaning, i.e., taking semantic values to be context change potentials, and that the pragmatic account fairs just as well or better than the dynamic semantic one in these cases.
-Draft.
+Draft down for major revisions.